formencode/formencode/README.rst

 Testing
 -------

-Use `python setup.py nosetests` to run the test suite.
+Use `pytest formencode` to run the test suite.
 Use `tox` to run the test suite for all supported Python versions.